-The Columbia River Correctional Institution (CRCI) Comedy School is a project that includes weekly comedy classes and quarterly comedy shows inside the walls of a men’s prison in North Portland.
+The Columbia River Correctional Institution (CRCI) Comedy School included weekly comedy classes and quarterly comedy shows inside the walls of a men’s prison in North Portland from 2018-2019.
 The project came about as an extension from the volunteer work done on the CRCI Artist Residency by self-selected members of the Portland State University’s Art and Social Practice MFA program beginning in 2016.
 The School was initiated by an incarcerated artist in the CRCI Artist Residency who also had an interest in stand up comedy.
 By January 2018 the project began.

-Since its inception, Co-founder and Director, Roshani Thakore, collaborates with a team of artists and volunteers including Anke Schüttler, Brenna Maschinot Dorsey, Harrell Fletcher, Michael Bernard Stevenson, Jr., and Spencer Byrne-Seres, along with outside guest comedians and incarcerated comedians creating a platform to explore stand-up, improv, and sketch comedy within a prison context.
+Over the course of a year, Co-ounder and Director, Roshani Thakore, collaborated with a team of artists and volunteers including Anke Schüttler, Brenna Maschinot Dorsey, Harrell Fletcher, Michael Bernard Stevenson, Jr., and Spencer Byrne-Seres, along with outside guest comedians and incarcerated comedians creating a platform to explore stand-up, improv, and sketch comedy within a prison context.
 Portland comics, Marcus Coleman, Katie Nguyen, Milan Patel, Alex Falcone, Kate Murphy, and Mohanad Elsheiky have led workshops about stand up comedy in the local scene and their experiences forming their creative practice.
-Improviser Betse Greene has provided improv workshops Jason Rouse has led the class through developing a comedic sketch in one class period.
+Improviser Betse Greene has provided improv workshops.
+Jason Rouse has led the class through developing a comedic sketch in one class period.
 The School has also hosted Master Classes by national comedians Fred Armisen and Hari Kondabolu in stand-up and sketch comedy.

-The quarterly co-produced comedy shows allow the incarcerated comedians to share their work with their friends and family, their peers on the inside, the correctional officers and administration, and to outside guests.
+The quarterly co-produced comedy shows allowed incarcerated comedians to share their work with their friends and family, their peers on the inside, the correctional officers and administration, and to outside guests.
 These shows have been celebrated by the prisoners along with the correctional officers and the administration.
 This process has had the effect of shifting the relationships between the incarcerated comedians and administration officials.
-Creative shifts are also occurring internally with the incarcerated comedians as their personal perspectives are being well-received through their work and their performances.
+Creative shifts also occurred internally with the incarcerated comedians as their personal perspectives are being well-received through their work and their performances.

 By developing this experimental and generative space to allow humor to be explored and formalized within the prison system, the School hopes to continue to provide the opportunity to creatively question and challenge the experience of incarceration directly by those who experience it on the inside.